Automotive industry in Egypt: National Automotive Industry Strategy 2024–2030

 In 2022 the Egyptian government launched the National Automotive Industry Strategy to address the challenges facing the industry and develop it.
 The plan targets an annual output of 400,000 to 500,000 vehicles by 2030, with 25% allocated for export, representing an anticipated $4 billion in yearly revenue.
 To achieve this, the government has supported the formation of joint ventures between local firms and international partners.
-Notable initiatives include Ezz Elarab Group and El Sewedy Electric partnering with Indonesia’s Proton Holdings, and Nissan’s expansion of production capacity for new economy-class models.
+Notable initiatives include Ezz Elarab Group and El Sewedy Electric partnering with Malaysia's Proton Holdings, and Nissan's expansion of production capacity for new economy-class models.
 Chinese manufacturer Exeed has also begun local assembly operations in partnership with Egyptian-German Automotive in 6th of October.

 Electric vehicle (EV) manufacturing has emerged as a key pillar of this strategy.
 Egypt aims to begin EV production in 2025, focusing on the domestic market and export-oriented public transport solutions.
 Pilot projects include e-taxis developed in collaboration with Chinese companies and Nasr.
 Plans are also underway to establish specialized automotive hubs and industrial zones for EV production and component manufacturing, supporting wider goals of localization and sustainability.